 // CELEBRATING BEATRIX POTTER

-To mark the 150th Anniversary of this Lake District icon – check out 150 fab facts celebrating Beatrix Potter’s life & legacy and these special National Trust Lake District events!
+To mark the 150th Anniversary of this Lake District icon in 2017 we collected 150 fab facts celebrating Beatrix Potter’s life & legacy.

 You can also catch the Mountain Goat 525 from Hill Top and onwards to Hawkshead and wander around this higgledy-piggledy place, which dates back to the 17th century.
 Visit the Beatrix Potter Gallery, which was the solicitor’s office of her husband, William Heelis.
 Beatrix loved this pretty Lake District village.
 With a collection of attractive hotels and B&Bs, Hawkshead makes a perfect location for your evening stop.

 After breakfast walk up from the farm to the peaceful haven of Tarn Hows.
 Beatrix Potter fell in love with this beautiful tarn, surrounded by a variety of trees and wildlife, and bought it.
 Today it is owned by the National Trust, who have provided a series of delightful walks around the tarn which you can explore to your hearts content.

 After a gentle meander you can pop over the hill to The Drunken Duck at Barngates and sample their famous food and take in the spectacular Lakeland views of over a well-deserved pint and enjoy a comfortable evening’s rest before continuing with your literary adventures.

 // USEFUL POSTCODES